Lewis's: Christmas grotto

-The world's first Christmas grotto opened in Lewis's in 1879, entitled 'Christmas Fairyland'.
+The world's first Christmas grotto opened in Lewis's in 1879, entitled 'Christmas Fairyland'; a concept devised by the store's founder David Lewis, this first is listed in the Guinness Book of Records.
 A staple of Liverpool's festive season, many generations first visited Father Christmas here, with the final displays covering over 10000 sqft.
 In 2010, the Lewis's grotto manager, display team and staff moved the Lewis's Christmas Grotto to the fourth floor of Rapid Hardware, in the former George Henry Lee (John Lewis) building.

 Decline

 The company went into administration in 1991 as a result of a combination of problems, including the early 1990s recession and failing to compete effectively.
 This resulted in Liverpool competitor Owen Owen buying up several branches of Lewis's (but retaining the Lewis's brand name on those purchased stores).
 Sir Philip Green revived the selling of toys on a large scale, by launching the brand Kids HQ in four Lewis's Owen Owen stores, including those in Liverpool and Manchester.
 The Leicester branch traded independently for a short while, following a management buyout, as 'Lewis's of Leicester', before eventually closing.
 Other branches, including the Birmingham store, closed down.

 After the 1996 Manchester bombing by the IRA, trading space in Lewis's was rented to Marks & Spencer and other smaller retailers displaced following heavy damage to the Corn Exchange.
-Marks & Spencer and the small retailers moved into new accommodation in 1999; Lewis's suffered from a smaller footfall thereafter, and attempted to fight back by reinventing itself as partially a 'discount retailer'.
+Marks & Spencer and the small retailers moved into new accommodation in 1999; Lewis's suffered from a smaller footfall thereafter, and attempted to remain in business by reinventing itself as partially a 'discount retailer'.
 In a final attempt to arrest the decline, the remainder-clothing retailer TK Maxx was invited to trade from the basement floor.
 In 2001, the Manchester branch ceased trading; the premises are now occupied by a branch of Primark.

 The last store to trade as Lewis's was the Liverpool original.
 This followed the sale of other branches of Lewis's from Owen Owen to other operators, including Debenhams and Allders, during the 1990s.

-On 28 February 2007 the Liverpool store went into liquidation.
-On 23 March 2007 it was sold as a going concern to Vergo Retail Ltd., enabling the store to continue to trade as Lewis's.
+On 28 February 2007, the Liverpool store went into liquidation.
+On 23 March 2007, it was sold as a going concern to Vergo Retail Ltd., enabling the store to continue to trade as Lewis's.
 The store closed permanently on 29 May 2010 as the lease could not be renewed.
 Until it closed the building retained its original lifts, controlled by a lift operator rather than users.